GitExcited/Brain-to-Text-Neural-Speech-Decoding/proposal.md

 You will be given the opportunity to submit your proposal for revision by the professor/LeadTA, before the final graded submission.
 Only the admin (one person) of your team needs to upload the proposal in PDF file in Moodle.
 ```
+todo:
+- compile list of papers into bibtex / latex

 ### Formatting:
 ```